palw3ey/ye3ipsec/README.md

 A docker IPSec server based on Strongswan and Alpine.
 With remote access and site to site VPN profile.
 Below 70 Mb.
 GNS3 ready.

+3 IKEv2 remote access profile are activated by default : RSA certificate, EAP MSCHAPv2 and PSK.
+The credentials are randomly generated, if not set.

+The container will generate self signed certificate using external ip address as CN, if not set.

+The container configurations and credentials can be displayed using the command : docker logs containerName

 # Simple usage

 Create a remote access connection with MSCHAPv2 authentication :